datacarpentry/spreadsheets-socialsci/_episodes/02-reformatting.md

-These instructions apply spefically to this particular spreadsheet and its layout.
+These instructions apply specifically to this particular spreadsheet and its layout.
 For other spreadsheets the instructions would have to be adapted.

 The formulas would have to be changed, but the general format would be the same.
 You are usually moving data from a heading row into a set of columns.
 But you have to allow for the possibility that there may be multiple heading rows with different data for a different set of rows.